Engee documentation

 LowerSaturationLimit

-Wrap state - reset cyclic states
+# Wrap state — cycle reset

 Reset cyclic states between parameters Wrapped state upper value and Wrapped state lower value.
-Enabling this parameter reduces the number of solver resets, improves the performance and accuracy of calculations, and increases the allowable simulation time for rotational and cyclic states.
+Enabling this parameters reduces the number of solver resets, improves the performance and accuracy of calculations, and increases the allowable simulation time for rotational and cyclic states.

 If you specify Wrapped state upper value as inf and Wrapped state lower value as -inf, no reset will occur.